Time delay estimation in unresolved lensed quasars: Time delay estimation with deep learning

 \subsection{Convolutional Neural Networks}

-CNNs have been initially proposed in the context of Computer Vision applications such as image classification and segmentation.
+CNNs \citep{cnn1} have been initially proposed in the context of Computer Vision applications, such as image classification \citep{cnn2} and segmentation \citep{cnn3}.
 They differ from standard fully-connected neural networks (where each node in a certain layer is linked to any other node in the subsequent one) since they implement a convolution operation conferring them two biologically-inspired properties, namely weight sharing and local connectivity.
-The first results in the same weights applied repeatedly to different areas of the input data, whereas the second imposes that the action of such weights is realized only locally, on small regions of the input space.
+The first results in the same weights being applied repeatedly to different areas of the input data, whereas the second imposes that the action of such weights is realized only locally, on small regions of the input space.
 Modern CNNs consist of multiple stacked \textit{layers} implementing the aforementioned operation in a hierarchical fashion.
-Besides Computer Vision, CNNs have been also fruitfully applied to time series regression and classification.
-The choice of such networks in these contexts is motivated by the structural assumptions (or inductive biases) at the basis of the design of CNN models.
-Such architectures implement a series of convolutions at each level of the hierarchy along their depth.
-They work by extracting \textit{local} features from the input raw data, whose representation assumes increasingly higher levels of complexity as we move along the deeper layers of the network. \\ This work assumes that eventual traces of the magnitude of the time delay between two curves manifest themselves at a local level, motivating the choice of CNN as feature extractor.
-The application of CNNs to the problem of time-delay estimation in described the following paragraph.